 Carnarvon Gorge is on everybody’s bucket list – and rightly so!
 Only an hour drive north of Wallaroo Outback Retreat, this is a must do day trip if you have some time up your sleeve.

 Found 1 hour North East of Wallaroo in the breath taking Arcadia Valley is Lake Nuga Nuga, a natural lake with an interesting history.
-The local Aboriginals believed it to be the birth place of the Rainbow Serpent.
+The local Aboriginals believed it to be the resting place of the Rainbow Serpent.
 It apparently used to be much smaller when suddenly, overnight some hundred and forty years ago it quadrupled in size, drowning a huge forest of standing timber which remains today.
-From March until June this ghostly forest, flooded with water is a sea of gorgeous purple water lilies – a sight that can only be seen to be believed!
+From December until May this ghostly forest, flooded with water is a sea of gorgeous purple water lilies – a sight that can only be seen to be believed!
 Photographers from around Australia travel here to capture this magnificent image.
 It is also a haven for birdlife of all kinds – a twitchers paradise!

 Lonesome National Park is just 40 minutes to the South of Wallaroo Outback Retreat.
 A relaxing morning activity would be a picnic at the Arcadia Valley Lookout.
 This is a breathtaking view that needs to be seen to be believed.
 There are some rough walking tracks here for those wanting to do a little exploring.
 Continue your drive down through the Valley floor, some of Queensland’s best known cattle country, past the tiny Arcadia Valley school currently teaching ten children, and loop back onto the Carnarvon Highway just north of Wallaroo.
 This is about a 200km round trip back to Wallaroo.